ndidplatform/ndidplatform.github.io/zero-knowledge.md

 # Identity proof creation

-When IDP create response for their customer, they have to know `challenge` and generate another random for each response call `k` which need to be smaller than `N`, we use crypto random of size 2048 bits.
+When IDP want to create response for their customer, they have to know `challenge`.
+First they generate another random for each response call `k` which need to be smaller than `N`, we use crypto random of size 2048 bits.

 IDP then choose which `accessor_id` to use (according to `sid`) and send `secret` to platform to calculate two proof, `identity_proof` which will store in blockchain, and `private_proof` which will send to RP via message queue along with `padding`.